 Districts and charter schools should file their intent to appeal district, charter school, or campus ratings using the TEAL Accountability application.
-This confidential online system provides a mechanism for tracking all accountability rating appeals, allows districts and charter schools to upload their appeal(s), and monitor the status of their appeal(s).
+This confidential online system provides a mechanism for tracking all accountability rating appeals, allows districts and charter schools to upload an electronic copy of their appeal(s), and monitor the status of their appeal(s).